ertsiger/induction-subgoal-automata-rl/README.md

 ### <a name="install-additional-dependencies"></a> Install additional dependencies
 #### Graphviz
 The learned subgoal automata are exported to `.png` using Graphviz.
 You can follow the instructions in the [official webpage](https://graphviz.org/download/) to install it.

+#### SDL2
+When installing the Python packages, you may experience the error `fatal error: 'SDL.h' file not found`.
+To resolve this, you must install SDL2 (Simple Direct Media Layer 2):
+* Ubuntu [[link](https://stackoverflow.com/questions/10488775/sdl-h-no-such-file-or-directory-found-when-compiling)]: `sudo apt-get install libsdl2-dev`
+* MacOS [[link](https://stackoverflow.com/questions/45992243/pip-install-pygame-sdl-h-file-not-found)]: `brew install sdl sdl_image sdl_mixer sdl_ttf portmidi`

+If you use a Conda environment, the following command can also be used to avoid a system-wide installation: `conda install -c conda-forge sdl2` [[link](https://anaconda.org/conda-forge/sdl2)].

 #### MacOS dependencies
 The code invoking `ILASP` relies on the `timeout` command, which is not available by default in MacOS systems.
 To install it, you can run: